openmc-dev/openmc/docs/source/pythonapi/deplete.rst

 The :class:`openmc.deplete.IndependentOperator` uses inner classes subclassed from those listed above to perform similar calculations.

-The following classes are used to define Molten Salt Reactor (MSR) capabilities, such as nuclides continuous removal or feed.
+The following classes are used to define continuous removal or feed rates in molten salt reactors (MSRs)

 .. autosummary::
    :toctree: generated